Magnetic Interaction in Doped 2D Perovskite Cuprates with Nanoscale Inhomogeneity: Lattice Nonlocal Effects vs Superexchange: Electron-hole pairs in the superexchange interaction

-3.1 Let's consider the superexchange interaction $J_{ij}$ in a static stripe structure in Fig.\ref{Fig:3}.
-In the case of spontaneous $\theta$-symmetry breaking (the JT cell state $\Psi_{\theta_n}$ is nondegenerate), the doped LSCO cuprate has a static nanostructure, where the exchange interaction are missing in the $D$ stripes, and in the $U$ stripes the superexchange interaction is equal to the one in nondoped $LCO$ material:
+3.1 Let us consider the superexchange interaction $J_{ij}$ in the static stripe structure in Fig.\ref{Fig:2}.
+In the case of spontaneous $\theta$-symmetry breaking (the JT cell state $\Psi_{\theta_n}$ is non-degenerate), the doped LSCO cuprate has a static nanostructure, where the exchange interaction is missing in the $D$ stripes (where $S_i=0$), and in the $U$ stripes the superexchange interaction is equal to the one in undoped LCO materials: